 - Directly to your provider, when you have provided them with your TAC claim number, or

 - By repayment to you, when you have already paid your provider and you send us a copy of the receipt, or

-- Directly to your provider or supplier in line with a Capital Services Agreement, if this was required.
+- Directly to your provider or supplier in line with the Vehicle Modifications Agreement if this was required.

 We expect you to use any equipment items and modifications that we pay for with reasonable care and for their intended purpose.